guillermooo/sublime-undocs/source/reference/metadata.rst

 ``scope``
    Required.
    Scope selector to determine
-   in which context the metadata should be active.
+   in which context the metadata should be available.

    ..
 XXX: refer to scopes here